llelik/storagegrid-audit-analysis-calc/README.md

 ## Run `sgac.py` and view its output

+**NOTE:** users of StorageGRID 11.6 and above should check [audit log forwarding](https://scaleoutsean.github.io/2022/03/04/storagegrid-s3-select.html#storagegrid-log-forwarding) feature that appeared in 11.6.
+That link also explains why there's no SGAC for version 11.6.

-Download StorageGRID 11 (up to 11.5) audit log and convert it to JSON like so:
+Download StorageGRID 11 (11.0 to 11.5) audit log and convert it to JSON like so:

 ```shell
 ./sgac.py /data/in/audit.log /data/out/sgac.json